cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 Color configuration is specified as `color rgba(<red>, <green>, <blue>, <alpha>)`, where `<red>`, `<green>` and `<blue>` are the value if individual color components, while `<alpha>` is the value of the alpha channel. all these values must be given as a number between `0` and `255`, inclusive.
-Alpha specifies the opacity, `0` is not opaque at all (i.e. fully transparent), `255` is fully opaque.
+Alpha specifies the opacity, `0` is not opaque at all (i.e., fully transparent), `255` is fully opaque.
 The exact handling of the alpha channel is done by the illuminator block, generally speaking higher values of alpha make the illuminator lightning more prominent.

 This example specifies an illuminator block emitting intense green color: